Guerzony/S107/src/main/docs/database/database.md

 ---

-#### equipmentType
+#### userType

-Stores the types of equipment currently supported by the platform.
+Stores the types of user currently supported by the platform.

 ---
-#### equipment
+#### user

-Stores data about the individual equipments owned by stores.
+Stores data about the individual users owned by stores.

 ---